Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Joint analysis with other time series

 As $h(s)$ is in all cases a rational function of $s$, then $n_\OMS(t)$ would carry a diverging term $\propto e^{+\sqrt{-\omega_2^2}t}\simeq e^{+t/\SI{1.5}{ks}}$, which after a few thousand seconds would dominate the data.

 We illustrate the concept, for one of the glitches, in Fig.~\ref{fig:dgGRSOMS61}.
 The glitch is clearly visible in both $\Delta x_\GRS(t)$ and $\Delta x_\OMS(t)$, while it disappears in their difference.
-In the figure we also show the inverse Laplace transform of $h(s)/\left(s^2+\omega_2^2\right)$, \emph{i.e.} the signal one would observe in $\Delta x_\OMS(t)-\Delta x_\GRS(t)$, if the glitch were due to a spurious signal in $n_\OMS(t)$.
+In the figure we also show the inverse Laplace transform of $h(s)/\left(s^2+\omega_2^2\right)$, i.e. the signal one would observe in $\Delta x_\OMS(t)-\Delta x_\GRS(t)$, if the glitch were due to a spurious signal in $n_\OMS(t)$.
 For the glitch in question, the picture clearly shows that this source for the glitch is ruled out.

-We have calculated such hypothetical signal in $n_\OMS(t)$, that is, the inverse Laplace transform of $h(s)/\left(s^2+\omega_2^2\right)$ for all glitches, both in the OR and CR.
+We have calculated such hypothetical signal in $n_\OMS(t)$, that is, the inverse Laplace transform of $h(s)/\left(s^2+\omega_2^2\right)$ for all glitches, both in the ordinary and cold runs.
 We have found that such signals would have been clearly visible in the data if a sufficiently long observation time were available after the glitch occurrence time (up to $10^4~\si{s}$ for the weakest glitches).
 On the contrary, we have found none in the actual data.
-Only for a few events in the CR we could not reach any conclusion due to lack of sufficient observational data after the glitch.
+Only for a few events in the cold runs we could not reach any conclusion due to lack of sufficient observational data after the glitch.

-Thus impulse-carrying glitches are due to true forces acting on the TMs, and are not artifact due to motion readout.
+Thus impulse-carrying glitches are due to true forces acting on the test masses, and are not artifact due to motion readout.

 Low momentum, high frequency glitches consist of a feature in $\Delta x_\OMS$, and are not visible within the feedback force time series.
 However, they could still be either a spike in true acceleration, or just a feature in the interferometer output.